Siddik-1997/Web-Automation-on-BaBylissPRO-with-Selenium-TestNG/README.md

-# Web Automation on SauceDemo Website with Selenium TestNG
+# Web Automation on BaBylissPRO Website with Selenium TestNG

 ## What is Automation?